lengjingzju/json/README.md

 ```

 * Select double to string algorithm `gcc -DJSON_DTOA_ALGORITHM=n`, n may be 0 / 1 / 2 / 3
-    * 0: Personal implementation of ldouble algorithm: faster than Google's default implementation of grisu2 **117%** , faster than Tencent optimized grisu2 implementation **30%**, faster than sprintf **13.3** times
+    * 0: Personal implementation of ldouble algorithm: faster than Google's default implementation of grisu2 **129%** , faster than Tencent optimized grisu2 implementation **33%**, faster than sprintf **14.6** times
     * 1: C standard library sprintf
     * 2: Personal optimized grisu2 algorithm: Google's grisu2 default implementation is **5.7** times faster than sprintf, Tencent optimized grisu2 implementation is **9.1** times faster than sprintf, LJSON optimized implementation is faster than sprintf **11.4** times
-    * 3: Personal optimized dragonbox algorithm: the speed performance is basically the same as the ldouble algorithm
+    * 3: Personal optimized dragonbox algorithm: the speed performance is slower than ldouble algorithm, but faster than grisu2 algorithm

 ### Run Method